 As she peed, I put my new socks and shoes on.
 As I lean up against the wall for support while doing this, Kat suddenly looked at me.
 She said, with more sincerity than I’ve ever heard before, “Jack?
 You know something?”

-I look back at her and say, “What is it, Kat?”
+I looked back at her and said, “What is it, Kat?”

 “If you weren’t already one of my best friends, you definitely would be after tonight.”